-- Through trains and trains with a short stop maximised at 60 minutes will, wherever possible, be handled on centrally controlled tracks 7 to 16. - Local shunting and freight trains with a stop between 60 and 180 minutes will, wherever possible and in consultation with the traffic controller, be handled on the LCA tracks 17 and higher.
+• Through trains and trains with a short stop maximised at 60 minutes will, wherever possible, be handled on centrally controlled tracks 7 to 16.

-If the railway undertaking does not realise its departure time (CCA area), and displacement arises, Traffic Control will initiate the warning procedure and inform the Rail Control Centre.
+If the railway undertaking does not realise its departure time (CCA area), and nuisance arises, Traffic Control will initiate the warning procedure and inform the Rail Control Centre.